Competitive markets will emerge under certain circumstances, including:

 This is the view of ‘behavioural economists’ who argue that various forms of information bias exist in the real world, and individual actions may be shaped by what are called ‘rule of thumb’ based decisions when faced with complex situations.
 This happens when information is unclear or too complex, and individuals rely on a system of thinking that bypasses rational reflection rather than critically think through the significance of all the information available.
 In other words, goods may be consumed even when they are harmful.

 No time lags

-For markets to form and work effectively there will be no significant time lags between the purchase of the private product and the net benefit derived by the consumer.
+For markets to form and work effectively there will be no significant time lags between the purchase of a product and the net benefit derived by the consumer.
 For example, if a consumer buys a newspaper with their morning coffee they can read it immediately.
-Who would bother to purchase a newspaper if they could not read it for several days?
+Would anyone bother to purchase a newspaper if they could not read it for several days?
 Of course, where mail order or online deliveries are concerned, a short time lag is acceptable.

-Markets are said to work at their best when there are no effects on parties not involved in the market transaction.
+Markets are also said to be efficient when there are no significant effects on parties not directly involved in the market transaction.
 This means that during the production of the good, and during its consumption and disposal after use, there is no positive or negative impact on other citizens.
 A positive impact is called a positive externality or external benefit, and a negative impact is called a negative externality or external cost.
 For example, a positive externality associated with a cafe would be the benefit to a nearby newsagent of customers purchasing their newspaper to read with their morning coffee.
-An example of a negative externality is the litter created outside the cafe when consumers throw away their used coffee cups into the street.
-When such externalities exist, free markets may not form or, more likely, may not work efficiently.
+An example of a negative externality is the litter created outside the cafe when customers throw away their used coffee cups into the street.
+When such externalities exist, free markets may not work efficiently.